Grabsky/commands/README.md

 <br />

 ## Getting Started
-To use this project in your plugin, following repository:
+To use this project in your plugin, add following repository:
 ```groovy
 repositories {
     // Snapshots repository.
 Nothing is published to the main repository until a stable release.